-Is Jenelle Evans Single and Is Her Ex Courtland Rogers to Blame?
+Is Jenelle Evans Single And Is Her Ex Courtland Rogers To Blame?

 But what could have sparked such an intense fight between the two that it caused split speculations?

-Although no one knows for certain, it could be due to the fact that Jenelle’s ex-husband Courtland Rogers was just released from prison on March 18, where he was serving time for heroin possession and habitual felonies.
+Although no one knows for certain, it could be because Jenelle’s ex-husband Courtland Rogers was just released from prison on March 18, where he was serving time for heroin possession and habitual felonies.
 Rogers has been incarcerated for the entirety of Jenelle Evans’ and David Eason’s relationship, meaning he wasn’t a threat to the pair’s seeming domestic bliss.

 But with Jenelle’s history of rekindling relationships with past lovers, particularly with her on-again-of-again-ex Kieffer Delp.
 As Courtland Rogers was seen posting numerous selfies and tweeting immediately after his release, it is possible that he was ready to dive back into his old life by contacting Jenelle Evans and fishing around to see if she was interested in starting things back up again.

-Jenelle Evans and David Eason have been tight lipped about the rumors of their split, or that there may be trouble in paradise, so we may never know exactly what went on that caused the two to act out publicly.
+Jenelle Evans and David Eason have been tight-lipped about the rumors of their split, or that there may be trouble in paradise so we may never know exactly what went on that caused the two to act out publicly.

 If it was more than just a hiccup, however, it will definitely be addressed on an upcoming episode of Teen Mom 2, which will put all of the rumors and speculations to bed.